High

 kiln.
 Eric Good Kaufmann, their teacher, is an accomplished potter and teaches art at Bethany Christian High School, Goshen, Indiana, USA.
 Mr. Kaufmann is an alumnus, class of '97, Goshen College.

-PROCESS to rework good clay that becomes too dry to use.
-Processing self-dug clay follows below and is shown in the photos to the left on this page.
+PROCESS to REWORK good clay that becomes too dry to use.
+Processing self-dug clay follows below and self-dug clay is shown in the photos to the left on this page.

-must be totally dry.
+it must first be totally dry.
 There is no need to break up dry clay.

 PRECAUTIONS: